-November 20th is Trans Day of Remembrance (TDOR), and we at Little Laos on the Prairie want to take adequate time to recognize this day.
+November 20th is the Trans Day of Remembrance (TDOR), and we at Little Laos on the Prairie want to take adequate time to recognize this day.

 To quote tdor.info, “the Transgender Day of Remembrance was set aside to memorialize those who were killed due to anti-transgender hatred or prejudice.
 The event is held in November to honor Rita Hester, whose murder on November 28th, 1998 kicked off the “Remembering Our Dead” web project and a San Francisco candlelight vigil in 1999.
 Rita Hester’s murder — like most anti-transgender murder cases — has yet to be solved.”

 This description underscores just how serious TDOR is.
-We as Lao Americans need to recognize TDOR because it is an issue that affects real people – people who are typically marginalized and excluded in many areas of society.
+We as Lao Americans need to recognize TDOR because it is an issue that affects real people – people who are often marginalized and excluded in many areas of society.
 As an underrepresented group ourselves, we Lao Americans need to advocate, protect, and celebrate other underrepresented groups so that we can guarantee social progress for everyone.

 Speaking of being underrepresented, it is also important to recognize that Black transwomen are disproportionately facing the severest forms of transphobic violence in US society.
-It is important to recognize this disparity because movements for progress often forget about people of color one way or another, and we are witnessing that phenomenon now as the exploits of Caitlin Jenner overshadow the realities of everyday trans people (of color).
-I would like to challenge everyone to keep educating yourself on the realities of trans people because we Lao Americans of all genders can use our voices to uplift the most vulnerable of the trans community, knowing that it will uplift all of us.
+It is important to recognize this disparity because movements for progress often forget about people of color one way or another.
+We are witnessing that phenomenon now as the exploits of Caitlin Jenner overshadow the realities of everyday trans people (of color).
+I would like to challenge everyone to keep educating yourself on the realities of trans people because we Lao Americans of all genders can use our voices to uplift the most vulnerable members of the trans community, knowing that it will uplift all of us.

 Trans communities are not only diverse in race and ethnicity, but they are even diverse in gender expression.
-A lot of people want to fixate on trans people’s bodies, but this is both invasive – would you ever let a stranger casually ask what YOUR genitalia looks like? – and constricting – what if someone told YOU that you weren’t “man” or “woman” enough based on how your body parts look?
+A lot of people want to fixate on trans people’s bodies, but this is both invasive (Would you ever let a stranger casually ask what YOUR genitalia looks like?) and constricting (What if someone told YOU that you weren’t “man” or “woman” enough based on how your body parts look?).
 To quote actress and trans rights activist Laverne Cox, “the preoccupation with transition and with surgery objectifies Trans people.”

-Trans people express their gender identities in many ways physically and stylistically, and some people even identify outside of the spectrum of “male and female” and “man vs. woman.”
+Trans people express their gender identities in many ways physically and stylistically, and some people may identify outside of the spectrum of “male vs. female” and “man vs. woman.”
 (Existing outside of a gender binary is supported by science, because unfortunately some people need science to treat other people with respect.)
 There are even many terms for the various identities of trans people – transwoman, transman, genderqueer, nonbinary, transmasculine, genderfluid.